SaeidAbdolian/Mini-projects-of-images-processing/GLCM/README.md

 After you create the GLCMs using graycomatrix, you can derive several statistics from them using graycoprops.
 These statistics provide information about the texture of an image.

+If you want to know about GLCM more.
+I ofer to you read the PDF which i put in GLCM folder .
+The name of PDF is What_is_GLCM.

 <img src="img/GLCM.png" width="800" height="500">